wilfred11/iv/README.md

 ### Effect

 The estimated effect of education on income is 4.01, which is very close to the value used when generating the data, the value used was 4.
+This effect indicates that increasing education by 1 increases income by 4.

 #### Estimate
 Mean value: 4.012529417821327
 p-value: [0, 0.001]

+### Refutation

+`ref = model.refute_estimate(identified_estimand, estimate, method_name="placebo_treatment_refuter", placebo_type="permute")`

+Replacing the instrumental variable with an independent random variable reduces the effect to